4dn-dcic/documentation_management/docs/source/Docker_repo.rst

     $ docker tag 4dn-bedtomultivec:v4 4dndcic/4dn-bedtomultivec:v4

-Now you can push the image to the dockerhub repo:
+Now you can push the image to the DockerHub repo:
 ::

     $ docker push 4dndcic/4dn-bedtomultivec:v4